Isty001/method_decorator.rb/README.md

 # MethodDecorator

 Method decorator implementation for Ruby, similar to Python.
+Inspired by [this](https://yehudakatz.com/2009/07/11/python-decorators-in-ruby/) article.

 ## Installation